+There has been a significant amount of research lately in the field of video analysis using deep learning and interestingly, the advancements made in image classification methods have played a huge role in its progress.
 Most of the previous work including state-of-the-art algorithms incorporate two-stream ConvNets in their architecture to deal with appearance and motion separately.
 But the question is can we classify activities using a single stream of CNNs?
-In our approach, we have tried to deal with this issue of extra computation by merging optical flow features with the static images and used a single-stream of Inception-v3 [20] to predict individual-level actions.
-Pre-training the backbone on large-scale image recognition datasets, such as ImageNet [21], has turned out to be an effective solution when the target dataset does not have enough training samples [22].
-We use Inception-v3 [20] with Batch Normalization pre-trained on ImageNet, as a backbone network, due to its balance between accuracy and efficiency.
+In our approach, we have tried to deal with this issue of extra computation by merging optical flow features with the static images and used a single-stream of Inception-v3 [36] to predict individual-level actions.

+Pre-training the backbone on large-scale image recognition datasets, such as ImageNet [37], has turned out to be an effective solution when the target dataset does not have enough training samples [18].
+As spatial networks take RGB images as inputs, it is natural to exploit models trained on the ImageNet as initialization.
+We use Inception-v3 [36] with Batch Normalization pre-trained on ImageNet, as a backbone network, due to its balance between accuracy and efficiency.

 Our model falls under the risk of overfitting due to a limited number of training samples.
 To prevent this, we have relied on various regularization techniques.
 Batch Normalization is able to deal with the problem of covariate shift by estimating the activation mean and variance within each batch to normalize these activation values.
-This also
+This also helps in faster convergence.
+Further, we add dropout layers between our last fully connected layers having a dropout ratio of 0.3 before the global pooling layer.
+We use Adam optimizer with weight decay parameter set to $1e^{-4}$ which adds L2 norm regularization.
+These techniques prevent the high risk of overfitting and help in the generalization of our network.